anagranfd/frontend-project-12/README.md

 ### Commands

-- **install**:
-  Executes `npm ci` to install dependencies in a clean-slate manner, using exact versions from `package-lock.json`.
+- Executes `npm ci` to install dependencies in a clean-slate manner, using exact versions from `package-lock.json`:

   ```bash
   make install
   ```

-- **start**:
-  Combines the backend and frontend start commands to run both servers simultaneously, useful for full-stack development.
+- Combines the backend and frontend start commands to run both servers simultaneously, useful for full-stack development:

   ```bash
   make start